Q. How will my registration renewal form change?

 No. Vehicle property taxes on leased motor vehicles must be paid in full at the time of renewal.
 A copy of the combined tag and tax notice will now be sent to the vehicle lessee rather than the leasing company.Q.
 Is interest charged on late payments?

-Yes.
-State law requires that interest be charged on late vehicle property tax payments and on late registration renewals.Q.
+, interest is charged on late property tax beginning the 16th day of the month following the due date.Q.
 How will I know the amount of vehicle property tax that I owe?

 Your property tax amount will be included on the new combined notice along with your county and municipality tax rates.Q.
 How can I obtain a statement of the property taxes I paid?

 Vehicle property taxes paid to the NC DMV at the time of registration are not available on the County's web site.
 To obtain a statement of the property taxes paid for your vehicle, call the NC DMV at 919-814-1779 or email your request

 .
 Q. Will I receive a tax refund if I transfer my license plate to another vehicle during the year?